krnotes365/personal-finance/articles/financial-advice-01.md

 It is rare for a mid cap stock to become a large cap.
 And it is extremely rare for a small cap to turn into a large cap in one generation.
 You will not find a multibagger without willing to lose 100% on 9 out of 10 bets (this is the best of the odds).
 So take you chances knowing you will lose 100% of capital

 ### 5. Leverage is your best friend.
 Leverage is your worst enemy
 Amount of debt doesn’t matter.
 Cash flow matters.
-If you can service debt with cash flow, debt and leverage can be your friend, if your cash flow is dicey, don’t even think of debt
+If you can service debt with cash flow, debt and leverage can be your friend.
+If your cash flow is dicey, don’t even think of debt

 ### 6. Bonds are riskier than stocks.
 Long story short, bond do default and unlike stocks they are more illiquid